[OR: Why proofreading is really important]

 (Ex.
-1b) He will, in his omnipotence, carry out the plan that he has formulated under his omniscience as an expression of his omnibenevolence.
+1b) He might, in His omnipotence, carry out the plan that He has formulated under His omniscience as an expression of His omnibenevolence.

 (Ex.
-1c) He will, in his omnipotence, carry out the plan that, in his omniscience, he has formulated as an expression of his benevolence.
+1c) He might, in His omnipotence, carry out the plan that, in His omniscience, He has formulated as an expression of His benevolence.

 (Ex.
-1d) He will, in his omnipotence, carry out the plan he has formulated in is omniscience and benevolence.
+1d) He might, in His omnipotence, carry out the plan He has formulated in His omniscience and benevolence.

-The point I want to make by taking you through this excursion is that it takes some care and reflection to figure out exactly what you "must want to say" in such cases.
+The point I want to make by taking you through this excursion is that it takes some care and reflection to figure out exactly what you must want to say in such cases.
 And this is not because you are an inexperienced writer, as if experienced writers were not plagued by these matters in the first place.
-On the contrary, the difference between experienced and inexperienced writers is that experienced ones know that they can arrive at the point they really want to make only through a process of tinkering their way through successive revisions.
+On the contrary, the difference between experienced and inexperienced writers is that experienced ones know that they can arrive at the point they really want to make only be a process of tinkering their way through successive revisions.
 There is no other way.

 It is only at the end of such a process that we recognize an idea that we can accept committing ourselves to.
 This we declare "what I wanted to say all along."
-But it is not true that all along we knew what it was -- or at least not in any sense of "knowing" that involves conscious explicitness. <Note 4> It is instead something we can discover only along the way.
+But it is not true that all along we knew what it was - or at least not in any sense of "knowing" that involves conscious explicitness. <Note 4> That is something we can discover only along the way.

-The problem in writing, then, is not "learning to express our ideas clearly" -- as if we already had a clear conception in mind and only needed to find words for it! <Note 5> The task is rather
+The problem in writing, then, is not "learning to express our ideas clearly" - as if we already had a clear conception in mind and only needed to find words for it! <Note 5> The problem is rather

 Note 1: For one thing, the concepts in parentheses dont fit with the concepts to which they are appended -- A separate question is whether much is gained here by inserting these clarifications anyway.
 Do we really need them?
 Why not save the alternative vocabulary for elsewhere in the essay where a variant expression might come in handy?
 Return.